apmilen/standard-ico/README.md

 Suppose `softCapTimeLimit` is `1 day` and the sale time limit is `5 days`.
 If the sale starts on October 1st, then it will end on October 6th.
 If on October 2nd the sale collects `softCap` ETH, then the new end time will be October 3rd.

 This parameter expects a Wad type.

+If you don't want to include a soft-cap, then just set this number equal to `cap`.

 **uint timeLimit**